Lake District weekend breaks — a 3-day complete guide

 Time for relaxation at The Spa at Low Wood Bay

 Spend an hour or two flittering between the infinity pool, the indoor Jacuzzi and the steam and sauna rooms.
-The herbal sauna has some gorgeous swinging wooden benches, where feeling relaxed comes easy.
-An outdoor hot tub will bring you one step closer to nature.
+The herbal sauna has some gorgeous swinging wooden benches, where relaxation comes easy.
+To experience being one step closer to nature, the outdoor hot tub should do the trick.

 The infinity pool at The Spa at Low Wood Bay in Windermere